Transition to District Elections

 • Monday, December 2, 2024: Fifth public hearing (final vote) @ 7 p.m.

-Please attend the public hearings on the above dates which will start at a time certain of 7:00 pm in the Council Chambers at 620 Foster City Blvd. to learn more about the transition to district elections.
-And please stay engaged throughout this process.
-Your participation is critical to assure the community's values and interests are reflected as district lines are drawn and a final map is ultimately selected.
-To grant ample opportunities for residents and community members to have their voice heard, City staff and consultants will be hosting a variety of outreach events over the coming weeks and months.
-This webpage will be continuously updated with dates and locations where community members can share their feedback on this issue.
-Questions, comments, or other feedback can also be sent to districtelections@fostercity.org.
-Translation services at public hearings and community workshops can be made available upon request, so long as adequate advance notice is provided.
-To see the tentative timeline for implementing district elections, click here
+The public hearings on the above dates started at a time certain of 7:00 pm in the Council Chambers at 620 Foster City Blvd.
+The community was encouraged to stay engaged throughout this process.
+Participation was critical to assure the community's values and interests were reflected as district lines were drawn and a final map was ultimately selected.
+To grant ample opportunities for residents and community members to have their voice heard, City staff and consultants hosted a variety of outreach events.
+Hybrid community workshops were held throughout the process to share information and receive feedback from residents, and the meetings were recorded and shared for viewing.
+This webpage was continuously updated with dates and locations where community members could share their feedback on this issue.
+Questions, comments, or other feedback were directed to districtelections@fostercity.org.
+Translation services at public hearings and community workshops were made available upon request, so long as adequate advance notice was provided.
+To see the timeline for implementing district elections, click here

-Foster City staff will also be present at the following community events sharing information regarding district elections process:
+Foster City staff was also present at the following community events sharing information regarding district elections process:

 • Friday, September 20, 8:30am-10am: Second Harvest Food Bank Free Grocery Program at the Foster City Library.